Tigmamanukan

 In Philippine mythology, the Tigmamanukan was believed by the Tagalog people to be an omen or augural bird.
-Although the behaviors of numerous birds and lizards were said to be omens, particular attention was paid to the tigmamanukan.
-Before Christianisation, the Tagalogs believed that the tigmamanukan was sent by Bathala to give hints to mankind whether they needed to proceed on a journey or not.
-In some Philippine creation myths, the tigmamanukan bird was sent by Bathala to crack open the primordial bamboo whence the first man and woman came out.
+Although numerous other birds and lizards were observed for possible omens, particular attention was paid to the tigmamanukan.
+Before Christianisation, the Tagalogs believed the tigmamanukan was sent by the supreme deity and creator god Bathala as an oracle to mankind concerning whether or not they should proceed on a journey.
+In some Philippine creation myths, the tigmamanukan bird was sent by Bathala to split open the primordial bamboo whence the first man and woman came out.

 Etymology

-The root word of the word tigmamanukan is "manók" (descended from Proto-Austronesian *manuk) which in modern Filipino is exclusively used for the chicken (Gallus gallus domesticus).
-Before Christianisation, as documented by Spanish accounts early into the colonisation, the word tigmamanukan was attributed widely for "any bird, lizard or snake that crossed one's path as an omen".
+The root of the word tigmamanukan is manók (from Proto-Austronesian *manuk), which in modern Filipino is exclusively used for the chicken (Gallus gallus domesticus).
+Before Christianisation, as documented by Spanish accounts early in the colonial period, the word tigmamanukan was widely used for "any bird, lizard or snake that crossed one's path as an omen".
 Such encounters were called salúbong ("meeting", "encounter").
-The term most likely evolved from the practice of augury i. e. foretelling omens using the ritual sacrifice of chickens (although sometimes other animals as well like pigs).
-Ancient Filipino priestesses or shamans would butcher a chicken, dissect it and read its entrails for omens, thus the practice of augury and divination of events was linked to the word for chicken.
-The word manok (initially written as manuc, etc.) were translated in several early Spanish-Tagalog dictionaries (e.g. De los Santos, 1703) as a term for shamans who practiced divination or augury (i.e. augurs; Sp. aguero).
+The term most likely evolved from divination practises, i.e., reading omens following the ritual sacrifice of chickens and sometimes other animals like pigs.
+Ancient Filipino priestesses or shamans would butcher a chicken, dissect it, and read its entrails for omens, linking augury to the word for chicken.
+The word manók (initially written as manuc, etc.) was also translated in several early Spanish-Tagalog dictionaries (e.g. de los Santos, 1703) as a term for the shamans as augurs themselves (Spanish: aguero).